Ibrahimghali/ELK_setup_auto/README.md

 ## Additional Notes

-- The original setup scripts are not included in the repository for security and simplicity reasons.
-They can be found in the `scripts/` directory.
 - Make sure to review the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/index.html) for detailed configuration options and best practices.

 ## License